Enrique Low Murtra: Minister of Justice

-On October 11, 1987, while the decree for his appointment as Colombian ambassador to Washington was being processed, President Barco called Low-Murtra to entrust him with the difficult task of being minister of justice, a position that at that time meant a death sentence because his predecessors, from Rodrigo Lara Bonilla, had either been murdered or had been targeted by the Medellín Cartel.
-Low-Murtra openly declared himself in favor of the extradition of drug lords to the USA.
-Low-Murtra confirmed the state's war against drug trafficking, and was the target of death threats after revealing that Jaime Pardo Leal, former presidential candidate for the UP, had been murdered on the orders of Gonzalo Rodríguez Gacha.
-Death threats increased after Low-Murtra signed the extradition orders against the leadership of the Medellín Cartel; Pablo Escobar, Rodríguez Gacha and the Ochoa brothers.
+On October 11, 1987, while the decree for his appointment as Colombian ambassador to Washington was being processed, President Barco called Low Murtra to entrust him with the difficult task of being minister of justice, a position that at that time meant a death sentence because his predecessors, from Rodrigo Lara Bonilla, had either been murdered or had been targeted by the Medellín Cartel.
+Low Murtra openly declared himself in favor of the extradition of drug lords to the USA.
+Low Murtra confirmed the state's war against drug trafficking, and was the target of death threats after revealing that Jaime Pardo Leal, former presidential candidate for the UP, had been murdered on the orders of Gonzalo Rodríguez Gacha.
+Death threats increased after Low Murtra signed the extradition orders against the leadership of the Medellín Cartel; Pablo Escobar, Rodríguez Gacha and the Ochoa brothers.

 Ambassador to Switzerland

-Following the kidnapping and subsequent murder of Attorney General Carlos Mauro Hoyos, threats against Low-Murtra became more and more frequent, leading President Barco to appoint him Colombian ambassador to Switzerland.
-Low-Murtra served as ambassador, accompanied by his family, with whom he lived in relative peace.
-But Low-Murtra was deeply affected by the murder of Luis Carlos Galán, and the terrorist group ETA threatened him because he was Escobar's liaison in Europe, allegedly complicit in the failed attack against Enrique Parejo González, former minister of justice and Colombian ambassador to Hungary.
-A coffin with the Colombian flag covered in lamb blood arrived at the Colombian embassy as a threat, so Low-Murtra was strictly protected without leaving for 6 months.
-However, after Cesar Gaviria took office as President of Colombia in 1990, the government did not ratify him in office, so he had to return to Colombia.
-Low-Murtra asked to serve as ambassador to another country, knowing that he would be assassinated, but his pleas were ignored, as the foreign minister Luis Fernando Jaramillo Correa underestimated that the Medellin Cartel would assassinate him.
+Following the kidnapping and subsequent murder of Attorney General Carlos Mauro Hoyos, threats against Low Murtra became more and more frequent, leading President Barco to appoint him ambassador to Switzerland.
+Low Murtra served as ambassador, accompanied by his family, with whom he lived in relative peace.
+But Low Murtra was deeply affected by the murder of Luis Carlos Galán, and the terrorist group ETA threatened him because he was Escobar's liaison in Europe, allegedly complicit in the failed attack against Enrique Parejo González, former minister of justice and Colombian ambassador to Hungary.
+A coffin with the Colombian flag covered in lamb blood arrived at the Colombian embassy as a threat, so Low Murtra was strictly protected without leaving for 6 months.
+However, after César Gaviria took office as President of Colombia in 1990, the government did not ratify him in office, so he had to return to Colombia.
+Low Murtra asked to serve as ambassador to another country, knowing that he would be assassinated, but his pleas were ignored, as Foreign Minister Luis Fernando Jaramillo Correa underestimated that the Medellin Cartel would assassinate him.